-In addition, new legislative measures following a review of the framework (sometimes referred to as 'MiFID3/MiFIR2') are expected to be finalised during 2023.
+In addition, new legislative measures following a review of the framework (sometimes referred to as 'MiFID3/MiFIR2') are expected to be adopted in early 2024.
 MiFID2 will also see further changes due to initiatives being introduced under the Capital Markets Union (CMU) Action Plan.